 Note that hot spots that appear in this pane of the snapshot viewer are distinct from a hot spot call graph.
 A hot spot call graph is a call graph in a snapshot collected in response to a performance issue that includes transaction segments generated before the point at which the transaction was recognized to be slow, very slow, or have another user experience issue.
 For more information, see Call Graphs.

-All SQL queries fired during a request.
+SQL Calls: All SQL queries fired during a request.
 AppDynamics normalizes the queries and by default does not display raw/bind values.
 You can configure SQL capture settings to monitor raw SQL data in the queries.
 Individual calls taking less than 10 ms are not reported.